All Products

 Note

-3. In the Parameter Settings dialog box, click the 编辑 icon on the right of the parameter that you want to modify.
+3. In the Parameter Settings dialog box, click the Edit icon next to the name of the parameter that you want to modify.

-4. In the Current Value column, select or enter a new value.
-Then, click OK.
+4. In the Current Value field, select or enter a new value and click OK.

-5. In the Parameter Settings dialog box, confirm the new value and click OK.
+5. In the Parameter Settings dialog box, confirm the changes and click OK.

 1. Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

-2. In the left-side navigation pane of the page that appears, click Parameters.
+2. In the navigation pane on the left, click Parameters.

 4. Select a time range and click OK.